Mat Fraser is a legend in the CrossFit community.

 View this post on Instagram

-What Is Mat Fraser’s Workout Routine?
+What the Mat Fraser Workout Routine?

-Fraser’s training involves two sessions which last 3 hours each.
+Fraser’s training session involves two sessions which last 3 hours each.
 To account for the diverse nature of the CrossFit games, his workout routine contains a lot of different exercises.

 That includes three track sessions, three or four weightlifting sessions, one road bike session, and a few swimming sessions per week.